Difegue/LANraragi/tools/Documentation/extending-lanraragi/index.md

 The major difference is that this server will automatically reload when you modify any file within LANraragi.
 Background worker included!

 You'll also probably want to enable **Debug Mode** in the LRR Options, as that will allow you to view debug-tier logs, alongside the raw Mojolicious logs.

+## Using docker compose

+You can use [Docker Compose](https://docs.docker.com/compose/) for quickly bringing up a LANraragi instance suitable for development.
+Run `docker compose up -d` inside `tools/build/docker` and hack away!